-Do diminishing sales and customer satisfaction scores trace back to your online training program?
-In this article, I’ll highlight 7 training gaps that are holding your business back, as well as tips on how to bridge them with eLearning and through the learning management system (LMS).
+Do diminishing sales and customer satisfaction scores trace back to your online corporate training program?
+In this blog, I’ll highlight seven training gaps that are holding your business back, as well as tips on how to bridge them with eLearning and through the learning management system (LMS).

 When things don’t go according to plan in the corporate world, some organizations attribute it to their staff’s skills or experience levels.
-But what if it all boils down to the online training resources that you provide your workforce with?
+But what if it all boils down to the corporate training resources that you are providing to your workforce?
 What if you could improve profit margins and employee satisfaction by re-evaluating your L&D strategy?
-Here are 7 types of training gaps that may hurt your business’s bottom line and increase employee turnover.
+Here are seven types of training gaps that may hurt your business’s bottom line and increase employee turnover.

 1. Corporate Shake-Ups